Fed, and Powell, face a new world of risk in pivot to tighter policy | Business

 Powell will testify Wednesday at 10 a.m.
 ET (1500 GMT) before the House Financial Services Committee and at the same time on Thursday before the Senate Banking Committee, one of the Fed chair's twice yearly congressional appearances coinciding with publication of a semiannual Fed review of monetary policy.
 The policy report was released last week, just two days after Russian forces invaded Ukraine, and included just one terse mention that "recent geopolitical tensions related to the Russia–Ukraine situation are a source of uncertainty in global financial and commodity markets."

-The focus of the report was on U.S. inflation, now running at triple the Fed's 2% target and, according to the document, at risk of remaining higher than desired unless more people start filling the record number of open jobs, and supply chains emerge from their pandemic backlog.
-Powell is likely to keep much of his focus on inflation and the need for the Fed to begin raising interest rates from their current near zero level in response.
+The focus of the report was on U.S. inflation, now running at triple the Fed's 2% target and, according to the document, at risk of remaining higher than desired unless more people start filling the record number of open jobs, and supply chains work through a pandemic backlog.
+Powell is likely to keep much of his focus on inflation and the need for the Fed to begin raising interest rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)